falcosecurity/falco-website/content/en/docs/getting-started/additional-resources.md

 ## Learn more about Falco

-If you'd like to dive deeper into the various components that make up Falco check out the following resources:
+If you'd like to dive deeper into the various components that make up Falco, check out the following resources:

 * Understand Falco's [event sources]( {{< ref "docs/event-sources" >}})
 * Learn more about Falco [rules]( {{< ref "docs/rules" >}})